gballet/datacleanupproject3/CODEBOOK.md

 Code book
 =========

 This list the meating of variables present in the generated dataset.
+Units are normalized in the [-1,1] range, and therefore have no dimension.

 activity
 --------